 Acknowledgements.
-We gratefully acknowledge the funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), project no. 268020496 - TRR 172, within the Transregional Collaborative Research Center: "ArctiC Amplification: Climate Relevant Atmospheric and SurfaCe Processes, and Feedback Mechanisms (AC)".
+We gratefully acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation; project no. 268020496 - TRR 172) within the framework of the Transregional Collaborative Research Centre: "ArctiC Amplification: Climate Relevant Atmospheric and SurfaCe Processes, and Feedback Mechanisms $(AC)^{3}$ ".
 We are grateful to all aircraft engineers and the flight crew for their support during the campaign.
 We also thank Andreas Walbröl and Jan Chylik for helpful comments.
-Finally, we thank Ian Brooks and an anonymous reviewer for their constructive criticism that helped to improve the manuscript.
+Finally, we thank Ian Brooks and an anonymous reviewer for their constructive criticism that helped to improve the paper.